lightsofts/lightsofts.github.io/finlighting/help.md

 `FinLighting` provides multiple ways to locate files:

-1. Use arrow keys to navigate through files and folders.
+1. Use Up-Arrow, Down-Arrow, Right-Arrow, Left-Arrow keys to navigate through files and folders.
 2. Directly search for files in the text box.
 3. Enter a string starting with "/" in the text box to filter files or folders.